3DBAG/3dbag-docs/docs/en/delivery/cityjson.md

   <a href="../../../images_common/qgis.png">
     <img src="../../../images_common/qgis.png" />
   </a>
-  <figcaption>A portion of the 3D BAG visualised in QGIS, with the 3D Map View on the top and the features in 2D on the bottom.</figcaption>
+  <figcaption>A portion of the 3DBAG visualised in QGIS, with the 3D Map View on the top and the features in 2D on the bottom.</figcaption>
 </figure>

 ## cjio

 [cjio](https://github.com/cityjson/cjio) is tool with a command-line-interface for working with CityJSON files.
 For instance, you can get information about the file contents, subset and merge files, convert them to other formats etc.

-List all the attributes (and more) in a 3D BAG file:
+List all the attributes (and more) in a 3DBAG file:

 ```shell
 cjio 3dbag_<version>_<tile ID>.json info --long
 ```

-Extract only the LoD2.2 from a 3D BAG file:
+Extract only the LoD2.2 from a 3DBAG file:

 ```shell
 cjio 3dbag_<version>_<tile ID>.json extract_lod 2 save out.json